-There can be good commercial reasons for third-party channel provider arrangements.
-However, they should also give rise to a PE for the non-resident in respect of its sale to the third party in appropriate circumstances.
+Third-party channel provider arrangements should be within the potential scope of section GB 54.
 This is because under such an arrangement, the non-resident, the facilitator, and the third party are working together to sell the particular goods or services to the end customer.
-Further, the non-resident's sale to the third party is wholly dependent on the customer agreeing to purchase the goods.
-This means that the facilitator's activities are made in relation to the non-resident's sale to the third party as well as the third party's on-sale to the end customer (which makes sense given that the facilitator acts for the non-resident, not the third party).
+Further, the non-resident's supply to the third party is wholly dependent on the customer agreeing to purchase the goods.
+This means that the facilitator's activities are made in relation to the non-resident's supply to the third party as well as the third party's on-supply to the end customer (which makes sense given that the facilitator acts for the non-resident, not the third party).
 Therefore, the activities of the non-resident's facilitator should still be able to give rise to a PE for the non-resident (provided the other requirements of section GB 54 are met).

-Where section GB 54 does apply to deem a PE to exist in respect of a third party channel provider arrangement, only the supply by the non-resident to the intermediary, and the facilitator's activities, will be attributed to the deemed PE for the purposes of determining the profit attributable to that PE.
-The supply by the third party channel provider to the customer, and the activities of the third party channel provider, will not be attributed to the deemed PE.
+Where section GB 54 does apply to deem a PE to exist in respect of a third-party channel provider arrangement, only the supply by the non-resident to the intermediary, and the facilitator's activities, will be attributed to the deemed PE for the purposes of determining the profit attributable to that PE.
+The supply by the third-party channel provider to the customer, and the activities of the third-party channel provider, will not be attributed to the deemed PE.